Shift Happens: Mixture of Experts based Continual Adaptation in Federated Learning: Experimental Strategy

 Our goal is to evaluate the adaptability of \ours\ compared to existing FL techniques under streaming/continual learning conditions, where data distributions shift across windows due to natural or synthetic causes.
 We focus on the model's ability to maintain high accuracy and fast convergence despite changes in input or label distributions.

-\textbf{Datasets:} We evaluate our framework on five datasets designed to capture a range of realistic covariate and label shifts in FL scenarios.
-FMoW (Functional Map of the World)~\cite{christie2018functionalmapworld} is a satellite imagery dataset containing over a million images labeled with functional use categories (e.g., hospital, airport, school) across diverse geographical regions and time periods.
-We select a subset of 10 labels~\cite{jothimurugesan2023federatedlearningdistributedconcept} for our experiments.
-Next, we use Tiny-ImageNet-C~\cite{hendrycks2019robustness} that extends Tiny-ImageNet by introducing 15 corruption types (e.g., fog, snow, brightness, frost) at 5 severity levels.
-CIFAR-10-C\cite{hendrycks2019robustness} applies similar corruptions to CIFAR-10, supporting controlled small-scale evaluations.
-We then use 2 benchmark datasets widely used in FL literature, FEMNIST\cite{leaf-benchmark} and Fashion-MNIST\cite{xiao2017fashionmnistnovelimagedataset}.
-FEMNIST, a federated variant of EMNIST, includes handwritten characters from hundreds of users, each contributing uniquely styled samples.
-Fashion-MNIST is a dataset of images of clothing items that are commonly used as a benchmark for machine learning models.
-We simulate 200 parties for all datasets except FMoW, for which we use 50 parties.
-Using 200 parties allows us to capture fine-grained heterogeneity in party data distributions, making it ideal for evaluating adaptability under diverse, non-IID conditions.
-In contrast, FMoW contains rich, high-resolution satellite imagery where even a small number of parties can exhibit significant covariate variation.
-Reducing the party count to 50 ensures that each party has access to a sufficient volume of diverse samples to support stable shift (naturally occurring) detection.
-Additionally, we pick 20\% of the participant pool in each round of FL.
+\textbf{Datasets:} We evaluate our framework on five datasets spanning diverse covariate and label shifts.
+FMoW (Functional Map of the World)~\cite{christie2018functionalmapworld} contains over a million satellite images labeled by functional use (e.g., hospital, airport, school) across regions and time; we select 10 labels~\cite{jothimurugesan2023federatedlearningdistributedconcept}.
+Tiny-ImageNet-C~\cite{hendrycks2019robustness} augments Tiny-ImageNet with 15 corruption types at 5 severities, while CIFAR-10-C~\cite{hendrycks2019robustness} applies the same corruptions to CIFAR-10 for small-scale evaluation.
+FEMNIST~\cite{leaf-benchmark}, a federated variant of EMNIST, includes handwritten characters from hundreds of users, and Fashion-MNIST~\cite{xiao2017fashionmnistnovelimagedataset} consists of clothing images widely used as a benchmark.
+We simulate 200 parties for CIFAR-10-C, FEMNIST, and Fashion-MNIST to capture fine-grained heterogeneity in non-IID settings.
+For FMoW, we instead use 50 parties: its high-resolution imagery and naturally diverse covariates (geography, time, land use) already induce strong variability, so fewer parties suffice while ensuring each has enough samples for stable shift detection.
+In all cases, 20

 \textbf{Distributional Shifts: } We introduce a range of natural and synthetic covariate and label shifts critical for federated learning evaluation.
 In FMoW, covariate shifts emerge from visual differences across geographic locations, while label shifts reflect changes in land use distributions~\cite{jothimurugesan2023federatedlearningdistributedconcept}.
 These represent natural shifts, as we partition the data across different time windows based on temporal metadata.
 For Tiny-ImageNet-C, we group corruption types and randomly sample severity levels across time windows to simulate unpredictable, environment-driven covariate shifts, providing a robust setting to evaluate \ours.
 CIFAR-10-C enables similar shift modeling on a smaller scale using controlled corruptions on weather-specific covariate shifts.
 For FEMNIST and Fashion-MNIST, we simulate synthetic shifts using PyTorch image transformations (e.g., rotation, scaling, color jitter) to induce covariate shifts, and Dirichlet sampling to generate skewed label distributions across time windows.
 This setup allows us to test both robustness and adaptability under user-specific and temporally evolving distributional dynamics, even in visually simpler tasks.
 In each window, 50\% of the participating clients retain their previous data distribution, while the remaining 50\% receive a new distribution, simulating partial population shift over time.